elokaagu/shopifyai/README.md

 3. Add your environment variables in the Vercel dashboard
 4. Deploy!

+### Deploying to GitHub Pages

+The project is automatically deployed to GitHub Pages when you push to the main branch.
+You can also manually trigger the deployment from the Actions tab.

+### CI/CD Pipeline

+The project includes GitHub Actions workflows for:
+- Automated testing and linting
+- Type checking
+- Build verification
+- Automatic deployment to Vercel and GitHub Pages

 ## Architecture

 - **Next.js 15**: App Router, Server Components, Route Handlers